|Builder||Built by Pheon, moulded by Northshore|

 Inside the Vancouver 27 is a sensible small-boat layout.
 The three berth version has no berth forward but instead has the third berth aft in the saloon leaving plenty room for stowage up front, as well as space for a generously sized quarter berth, galley and chart table.
 6′ 6″ of headroom heads up the comfort factor inside.

-This vessel has been well maintained by her current and previous owners, including in the last year a below the waterline peel and five coats of epoxy applied.
+This vessel has been well maintained by her current and previous owners, including in the last year a professional below the waterline peel and five coats of epoxy applied, just to reset years and many coats of paints - not for osmosis - a fresh start!

 These boat details are subject to contract.